rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 ### Exercises:

+* Activate [Firebase's Realtime Database](https://www.robinwieruch.de/firebase-tutorial/) on your Firebase Dashboard
-* Read more about {{% a_blank "Firebase's realtime database setup for Web" "https://firebase.google.com/docs/database/web/start" %}}.
+* Read more about {{% a_blank "Firebase's realtime database setup for Web" "https://firebase.google.com/docs/database/web/start" %}}
-* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/7709484f2a79d284d35317fe60c1a06ed74bfc82" %}}.
+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/tree/7709484f2a79d284d35317fe60c1a06ed74bfc82" %}}

 {{% chapter_header "Manage Users with Firebase's Realtime Database in React" "react-firebase-realtime-database-user-management" %}}

 Now, use these references in your React components to create and get users from Firebase's realtime database.
-The best place to add user creation is the SignUpForm component, as it is the most natural place in the database after signing up via the Firebase authentication API.
+The best place to add user creation is the SignUpForm component, as it is the most natural place to save users after signing up via the Firebase authentication API.
 Add another API request to create a user when the sign up is successful.
 In *src/components/SignUp/index.js* file:

 {{< highlight javascript "hl_lines=15 16 17 18 19 20 21 22 23" >}}
 ...